Overtourism: How To Visit The World’s Most Overcrowded Destinations [2024]

 • Certain types of travel might be banned – tour groups, for example, or travel at the cheaper end of the spectrum.

-• Travel costs could increase as destinations hike up prices in an effort to keep people out.
+• Travel costs could increase as destinations hike prices in an effort to keep people out.
 Only the wealthy would visit, making travel increasingly elitist.

-It’s naive to think that travel revolves around our personal enjoyment: we pay, fly, run around or lie on the beach for a week or two and return home, all without a thought for what happens at every step of our journey.
+It’s naive to think that travel revolves exclusively around our personal enjoyment: we pay, fly, run around or lie on the beach for a week or two and return home, all without a thought for what happens at every step of our journey.
 That lack of consciousness is a part of the problem.

 I thoughtlessly stayed in a corporate Airbnb in Barcelona once – because I was lazy.
 I wanted to be near the “center of the action”.
 But for my next visit, I thought it through.
 I stayed in Girona and took the train in, discovering everything the smaller city had to offer me.
-I ate my meals in Barcelona, and spent my money on attractions there.
+I ate half my meals in Barcelona, and spent money on attractions there.
 I contributed to the local economy, but not to raising rents and pushing residents out.

 This isn’t about not traveling.
 After all, I write about places and encourage people to travel, so you could easily say I’m part of the problem.
 But by highlighting safety issues for women, trying to be objective about a destination and encouraging everyone to travel as locally as possible, I’m trying to behave responsibly.